moxieBKjazzy/iowastateparks/pages/dolliver-memorial-state-park.md

 In the early 1900s, what would eventually be Dolliver Memorial State Park was a part of the J.B.
 Black farm and was primarily used for recreation.
 Around 1912, during a family picnic with friends, eleven-year-old Ruth Peterson found a lead tablet inscribed in Latin and dated 1750.
 The tablet was sent to Edgar Harlan, Curator of the State Archives, who in turn sent it to Archbishop Ireland of St. Paul, Minnesota, for translation.

-{% include feature/blockquote.html quote=text %}

-{% capture text %}
 ANNO DOMINO MDCCL LOUIS XV REX DUX Earquat et Pater Hennepin feris fugentes decederem fluminus – paseum muttum ad fluminis xxx eves ar in celatus hiemabamus adverta vernis terrarm occupatamus quae seccatur flumine nomine Louis XV.

-In the year of our Lord, 1750, in the reign of King Louis XV, General Earquat and Father Hennepin fleeing from the >wild beasts spent the winter concealed in a shelter and at the coming of spring took position in the name of King Louis >XV of the land drained by this river.
+In the year of our Lord, 1750, in the reign of King Louis XV, General Earquat and Father Hennepin fleeing from the wild beasts spent the winter concealed in a shelter and at the coming of spring took position in the name of King Louis XV of the land drained by this river.
-{% endcapture %}

 The tablet was determined to be a hoax due, in part, to the poor Latin grammar.
 Eventually, two Lehigh residents admitted that they had created and buried the tablet as a joke.
 However, the episode had prompted Edgar Harlan to visit the site.
 Once he had seen the beauty of the area, he returned several times with his colleague on the Iowa State Board of Conservation, <a href="louis-h-pammel">Louis Pammel.</a>[^1]